byu-oit/env-ssm/README.md

 ## Install

-This package has multiple peer dependencies.
-To install them all use the following command:
+This package has a peer dependency to `env-var`.
+To install, use the following command:

-`npm install @byu-oit/env-ssm @byu-oit/dottfvars dotenv env-var`
+`npm install @byu-oit/env-ssm env-var`

 If specifying a tfvars file, please install @byu-oit/dottfvars:
 `npm install @byu-oit/dottfvars`

 If specifying a dotenv file, please install dotenv:
 `npm install dotenv`

+For convenience installing them all:
+`npm install @byu-oit/env env-var @byu-oit/dottfvars dotenv`

 ## Options